softwarenerd/Stately/README.md

 ## Example Project

-The [StatelyExample](https://github.com/softwarenerd/StatelyExample) project provides a comprehensive example of using Stately to build a garage door simulator.
+The [StatelyExample](https://github.com/softwarenerd/StatelyExample) project provides a fairly complete example of using Stately to build a garage door simulator.
+Other examples are planned.

 ## Contributing